From Arbor Day to Earth Day

 Wild, Peter.
 Pioneer Conservationists of Western America.
-Missoula, Mont.: Mountain Press, 1979.
+Missoula, MT: Mountain Press, 1979.

 Wild, Peter.
 Pioneer Conservationists of Eastern America.
-Missoula, Mont.: Mountain Press, 1985.
+Missoula, MT: Mountain Press, 1985.

 Forest History Society Bibliographic resources on forestry, conservation and environmental history.
 Ordering Resource for: American Forests: A History of Resiliency and Recovery, The Greatest Good Film.

 Conservation Movement The Library of Congress American Memory Project has an extensive archives of the conservation movement on line.